Our current approach

 Our current methodology to benchmarking is well established and has been used in the UK Performance Indicators (UKPIs) since 1997.

-Read more about our current benchmarking approach and methodology.
+Read more about our benchmarking approach and methodology in our description of student outcome and experience measures.

-More technical details of the methodology are described in ‘Statistical analysis of performance indicators in UK higher education’ by D. Draper and others, Journal of the Royal Statistical Society, Series A, volume 167, part 3, 2004.
+Technical details of the methodology are also described in ‘Statistical analysis of performance indicators in UK higher education’ by D. Draper and others, Journal of the Royal Statistical Society, Series A, volume 167, part 3, 2004.